-The Permanent Bureau (PB) of the Hague Conference on Private International Law (HCCH) is seeking:
+The Permanent Bureau (PB) of the Hague Conference on Private International Law (HCCH) seeks a

-- provide legal advice to ensure that Zambian legislation on adoption matters is in accordance with the 1993 Hague Convention, and is well-integrated in the child protection system;
+(2) provide advice, with support from the PB, to ensure that Ecuadorian legislation on adoption is in accordance with the 1993 Hague Convention, and is well-integrated in the child protection system;

-The Consultant will be engaged by the PB, and will work within the Zambian Ministry of Community Development, Mother and Child Health.
-He or she will co-ordinate closely with the management of the Permanent Bureau and of the Ministry, as well as with their respective partners, including UNICEF.
+The Consultant will be engaged by the PB.
+He or she will work within the Ministerio de inclusíon económica y social, the Ecuadorian Central Authority, and co-ordinate closely with the PB, as well as with their respective partners.

 The following criteria are essential for candidates: